 A human highlight reel whose electrifying college career at USC redefined the potential of the running back position.

-For a few glorious years in the mid-2000s, Reggie Bush wasn't just a football player; he was a phenomenon.
-At the University of Southern California, he operated with a breathtaking blend of speed, agility, and vision that made every touch a potential masterpiece.
-He was the engine of a Trojan dynasty, a weapon deployed as a runner, receiver, and returner.
-His 2005 Heisman Trophy season was a montage of impossible cuts and breakaway sprints, cementing his place in college football lore.
-His professional journey with the New Orleans Saints, Miami Dolphins, and others was solid and included a Super Bowl ring, but it was inevitably measured against the superhuman standard he set in college.
-Later, his voluntary forfeiture of the Heisman amid NCAA controversies added a complex chapter to his legacy, but it cannot erase the visceral impact he had on the sport.
+Reggie Bush won the Heisman Trophy in 2005 at the University of Southern California, where his blend of speed, agility, and vision made every touch a potential masterpiece.
+He operated as a runner, receiver, and returner, the engine of a Trojan dynasty.
+His professional journey with the New Orleans Saints, Miami Dolphins, and others included a Super Bowl ring, but it was measured against the superhuman standard he set in college.
+He later voluntarily forfeited the Heisman amid NCAA controversies, adding a complex chapter to his legacy.

 1981–1996